 This level of beauty is rare, very rare.
 Thinking back over the last few years, I can count on the fingers of one hand the number of times I saw such level of beauty when out and about.

-I saw another Stunner at Moscow Sheremetyevo airport, walking alongside a man displaying the usual signs of the rich Russian sponsor: grumpy, overweight, horrible fashion style, thick gold chain in good view, walking like an body builder, surely a fat wallet, and surely a propensity for showing off money (which by the way is the local idea of “strength”).
+I saw another Stunner at Moscow Sheremetyevo airport, walking alongside a man displaying the usual signs of the rich Russian sponsor: grumpy, overweight, horrible fashion style, thick gold chain in good view, walking like a body builder, surely a fat wallet, and surely a propensity for showing off money (which by the way is the Russian idea of “strength”).
 I immediately labelled this Stunner as a Gold Digger, because this is what she was, and I actually resented her for that.
 I played it cool as we were walking towards each other, ignoring her and looking straight in the distance, and I actually caught her stealing a glance at me (brrrr).
 But after walking past her, I felt a major urge to turn around and have another look at her.
-At human level I instinctively disliked her, but still, in terms of pure looks she was a masterpiece of beauty, and she was not displaying any sign of the Dealbreaker Triangle.
+At human level I instinctively disliked her, but still, in terms of pure looks she was a masterpiece of beauty, and she wasn’t displaying any sign of the Dealbreaker Triangle.

 Another Stunner was at the gym.
 Somehow I ended up doing a Body Pump class once, and I didn’t even see her initially, but she was at the opposite side of the room compared to me.
 A real beauty.
 She had a perpetual bitchy expression on her face, surely caused by the constant flow of unwanted male attention she was exposed to during the day, and she left a few minutes before the class was finished, surely to avoid the awkwardness of having guys “casually” start conversations at the end of the class with approval-seeking smiles and all that.

 My body resonates when I see such level of beauty, things like the 1-2-3 Method and the Law of Equilibrium of Interests go out of the window (almost), mainly because seeing a Stunner either makes me happy and smiley, or tense and shy, and my interest tends to be betrayed in both cases.
+This level of beauty is rare, very rare.

 Hot women are still rare but less than the Stunners.